mvmujeeb/agltest-v2/README.md

 Technologies/Libraries Used: jquery,  JavaScript and Jasmine(for testing)

 Since this is a simple application I did not used any JavaScript frameworks like angular, Backbone, etc. As I discussed in the meeting I am very passionate about the pure JavaScript here I am following conventional HTML, JavaScript and for the REST integration I used jQuery.

-I also did not used any test runner like Karma.js because only one javascript file is to be tested and  I opted conventional jasmine methods.
+I also did not used any test runner like Karma.js because only one javascript file is to be tested.

 AGL service mentioned in the instruction is in different domain so there will be cross domain error in the REST call.